Jewish Democratic Council of America: Background

 JDCA was announced in August 2017, following President Donald Trump's failure to condemn white nationalist and neo-Nazi demonstrators for violence which took place during the "Unite the Right" rally in Charlottesville, Virginia; it was formally launched in November 2017.
 Halie Soifer, JDCA's first executive director, explained the catalyst for JDCA's formation, stating that "at that moment, it was very clear, unlike even past Republican administrations, this administration had no qualms about affiliating itself and even sympathizing with anti-Semites". founding Chair Ron Klein has written that American Jews can not afford to be "complacent" in the wake of Donald Trump's election, and must be "on the front-lines of fighting for justice and equality".
 In his fund-raising appeal for the JDCA, he wrote that "President Trump must be held accountable".

 In its launch statement, JDCA said that it would "actively promote to Democratic officeholders and candidates national and local legislative policies consistent with the Jewish community's values, as well as a strong US-Israel relationship".

 The organization's inaugural press release said that Trump's rhetoric and tolerance of neo-Nazis, white supremacists, and racists will "empower and embolden" such groups.
 It criticized the "deafening silence" from some members of Congress and Trump's cabinet and accused those who refuse to speak out of abdicating "their constitutional and moral obligation to our country and its citizens".

 U.S. Sen. Chuck Schumer (D-N.Y.) issued a statement saying he looks forward to working with the JDCA on "issues that are important to all Americans, including maintaining the strong U.S.-Israel relationship, curtailing Iran's malign activities, and combating anti-Semitism".

 JDCA's launch event was attended by many high-profile members of Congress, including Nancy Pelosi, Ben Cardin, Tim Kaine, Chris Murphy, Sherrod Brown, Steny Hoyer, and Debbie Wasserman Schultz.
 Senator Cardin (D-Md.), a member of the Senate Foreign Affairs Committee, stated the Democratic Party's objection to imposing "religious tests for who can come to America" but did not explicitly mention Trump's travel ban.
 Israeli Ambassador Ron Dermer, who spoke at the event, called the group a "strategic asset" for Israel.
 Although Republicans accused Democrats of moving away from their traditionally pro-Israel positions, Dermer disagreed, saying support for Israel within the Democratic Party was still strong.

 Organization

 The JDCA is chaired by former Florida congressman Ron Klein.
 In June 2018, JDCA announced that it had hired its first executive director, Halie Soifer, a former national security advisor for U.S. Senator Kamala Harris and senior policy advisor in the Obama administration.
 In 2020, Halie Soifer was promoted to CEO.

 In March 2024, JDCA announced that the Board of Directors elected Susie Stern, a New York-based Jewish community and Democratic leader, as its next Chair.
-Stern will assume the role on January 1, 2025.
+Stern has served in this role since January 1, 2025.